3 food swaps to make right now for better health and nutrition, says doctor - 1010 WCSI

 “It’s going to have many more nutrients and minerals that your body needs.
 It’s going to help with antioxidants, which are a good thing.”

-For those who might not enjoy eating fish, Whyte encouraged giving it a try, as there are a variety of “healthy fish” that can be cooked in different ways.
+For those who may not enjoy eating fish, Whyte said it’s worth a try, as there are a variety of “healthy fish” that can be cooked in different ways.

 For more Health articles, visit www.foxnews.com/health